News – Favorite Traditional(ish) Media

 Changes in Media

 I grew up in a golden age of traditional media: the middle of the 20th century.
 Media companies had enough money that they left news organizations alone.
 Many news rooms were run by editors who had a great respect for and a desire to know “the truth“.
 The heros of the newsroom were the investigative reporters.
-In the 21st century we are returning to an earlier era where much of the news is driven by money and power and newsrooms need to make a profit and attract viewers.
+In the 21st century we are returning to an earlier era where much of the news is driven by money.
+Newsrooms need to attract viewer and make a profit.
 As the newsroom has been commercialized, there are a number of websites that have been created by some of the journalists who felt displaced / constrained by the changes in the traditional media companies.
-I have hope that these organizations might continue the tradition of high quality journalism.
+I have hope that some of these organizations might continue the tradition of high quality journalism.

 Selecting Good News Sources